awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

      --target-tracking-configuration file://~/config.json
    ```

    This creates two alarms: one for scaling out and one for scaling in\.
-It also returns the Amazon Resource Name \(ARN\) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric is in breach\.
+It also returns the Amazon Resource Name \(ARN\) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric threshold is in breach\.

 ### Step 3: Test your scaling policy<a name="validate-sqs-scaling-cli"></a>